eerimoq/async/README.rst

 Wish list
 =========

-- Secure TCP communication with TLS (OpenSSL, BearSSL and/or WolfSSL?).
+- Secure TCP communication with TLS (OpenSSL, Mbed TLS, BearSSL and/or WolfSSL?).

 - A basic UDP client.